• ECTS

 Read more

-The members of the pair will be evaluated on their project (theory and practice).
-The pair will provide a report on the proposed topic and may be asked to present their work orally.
+The members of the pair will be assessed on their project (theory and practice).
+The pair will submit a report on the proposed topic and may be asked to give an oral presentation of their work.

 Two objectives will be defined at the beginning of the teaching unit in relation to the specifications defining the project: